crapp/geomandel/README.md

 ##### Color Options

 This is just a brief introduction into color command line options.
-See **Color** for more information on this topic.
+See the **Color** section for more information on this topic.

 The `col-algo` parameter determines which coloring algorithm to use.
-Continuous coloring will produce images without visible color bands.
+Continuous coloring can produce images without visible color bands.
 Computation time might increase slightly though.

 ```
---col-algo arg     Coloring algorithm 0->Escape Time, 1->Continuous Coloring
+--col-algo arg    Coloring algorithm 0->Escape Time Linear,
+                  1->Continuous Coloring Sine, 2->Continuous Coloring Bernstein
 ```

 Grey scale fractals are a nice alternative to colored ones.
 These parameters control how the pgm images look like.
-Continuous coloring is not available for grey scale images.

 ```
---grey-base arg   Base grey color between 0 - 255
+--grey-base arg   Base grey shade between 0 - 255
 --grey-freq arg   Frequency for grey shade computation

 ```

-The RGB options apply to PPM as well as PNG and JPG images.
+The RGB options apply to PPM as well as to PNG and JPG images.
 The base color (background color) is set with `--rgb-base`.
-The distribution of the colors in the color spectrum for the escape time or continuous index can be defined with `--rgb-freq` and `--rgb-base`.
-These options do different things depending on the chosen coloring algorithm
+The distribution of the colors in the color spectrum for the escape time or continuous index can be defined with `--rgb-freq`, `--rgb-phase` and `--rgb-amp`.
+These options do different things depending on the chosen coloring algorithm.

 ```
 --rgb-base  arg    Base RGB color as comma separated string
 --rgb-freq  arg    Frequency for RGB computation as comma separated
                    string.
 You may use doubles but no negative values
---rgb-phase arg   Phase for RGB computation as comma separated string
+--rgb-phase arg    Phase for Sine Wave RGB computation as comma separated string
+--rgb-amp   arg    Amplitude for Bernstein RGB computation as comma separated string
 ```

 ### Examples